Official

 Multi-press button issue has been fixed

-Built in SD expansion slot - can finally go "nekkid" without leaving all your programs at home
+Built in SD expansion slot - can finally go "nekkid" without leaving all your

 Screen is better sealed - dust issue appears to be resolved